davidliwei/rnaseqmut/README.md

 ----------------------------------------------
-III.
-Demo: detecting mutations from a series of RNA-Seq BAM files
+#   Demo: detecting mutations from a series of RNA-Seq BAM files
 ----------------------------------------------
 A demo script is provided in the demo directory, together with 4 sample RNA-Seq BAM files.
 This demo illustrates the basic usage of rnaseqmut, including calling de-novo mutations, merging mutations from different samples, calling mutations based on a given list of mutations, and filtering mutations.